MuckyTaters/MuckyVision3/README.md

 ImageMan is an image manager, it maintains pointers to binary image data and colo(u)r palette information, and provides a less cumbersome way of creating images.
-A in-built set of 256 ASCII characters is provided, but users can also supply custom images.
+A in-built set of 256 ASCII characters is provided, but users can also supply their own partial or complete ASCII character sets.
+For partial character sets, any undefined characters default to their in-built character image.
+Up to 255 custom ASCII character sets can be used simultaneously, plus the in-built set.

 ImageText converts C++ strings into ASCII images, with option for text spacing and left/right/center justification.
 Text can be updated